When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 What are daily average temperatures in Tatra mountains?

-On the graphic below there are average min and max of daily temperatures in the given month for Tatra mountains.
+In the picture below there are the average min and max of daily temperatures in the given month for the Tatra mountains.

-Note that these are for Morskie Oko located in the heart of the mountains and on the altitude of 4612 ft (1406m).
+Note that these are for Morskie Oko located in the High Tatras at the altitude of 4612 ft (1406 m).

 What does average max and min actually say to us?